mythaxis/mythaxis.github.io/content/issue-24/Every Hat is a Crown.md

-The king’s grip tightened as they ascended the circular staircase, the nobles and officials of the court trailing in their wake.
+{{<glyph>}}T{{</glyph>}}he king’s grip tightened as they ascended the circular staircase, the nobles and officials of the court trailing in their wake.
 It was all Walleg could do not to lose his footing.
 On each stone step, Amaranthis furiously swatted a hat from the boy’s head.

 As the chancellor maintained the count, soon passing three hundred, the king bellowed, “I am the man who oversaw the final eradication of the supernatural kingdoms and ushered in the new dominion of Man!
 I have overseen *genocides*—I will not be thwarted by the likes of you!
 You will give me the secret of creating objects from nothingness or you will die!”